markpeterfejes/eitje_refactor_challenge/README.md

 Read the original challenge we gave Messy Max in `CHALLENGE.md` and his solution in `messy_max_solution.js`.
 You may inspect the results of his code by running `node messy_max_solution.js {any integer value}` in your CLI.

 Create a new file `my_solution.js` where you show how Messy Max's code may be improved, while the return value remains the same.
 Make a pull request with your solution included and, optionally, a `REMARKS.md` with an explanation for the choices you made.

+# Mark's solution

+Just for some comfort I enabled typescript support very quickly.
+It is Run it by issuing the following commands in the root of the project:

+`yarn install`

+`yarn global add ts-node@latest typescript`

+`ts-node content/my_solution.ts <integer second duration>`